Story and Photos by John Sundsmo

 I discovered the 97 mile Cheshire Ring Canals quite by accident several years ago when delayed at Manchester airport waiting for my wife to return from a trip.
 Wondering if I could find my mother’s former high school in Macclesfield, I drove the roads through Adlington in an easterly direction.
 As my father had observed during WWII, the little English roads weren’t exactly laid out in a logical pattern but, after a number of turns at a roundabout, I could usually decide which direction to go – that is, if traffic was light.
 Avoiding traffic was the reason for leaving my BnB at Manchester airport on a Sunday morning at 6 AM.
 I like to drive, but not on the wrong side of narrow English roads full of speeding automobiles and lorries.

 I never found my mother’s high school, but under the bridge on Buxton Road in Macclesfield, I discovered the Macclesfield Canal.
 Built during the Victorian age, in the early 1800s, horse-drawn canal boats brought essential supplies to weaving mills in Macclesfield.

 Canal boats are “narrowboats”, just 6 feet 10 inches wide, (but some are as long as 70 feet.)
-The narrow beam is needed to accommodate the narrow water-conserving locks on the canals.
+A narrow beam is needed to accommodate the narrow water-conserving locks on the canals.
 Many of the historic 1800s iron narrowboats have been lovingly restored and proud owners boast their origins on the bow or stern of brightly painted cabins.
-Narrow beam and long length gives new meaning to ‘open concept’ living, but the visual beauty of the woodwork in most boats makes up for the absence of shoulder and head room.
+The narrow beam and long length give new meaning to ‘open concept’ living, but the visual beauty of the woodwork in most boats makes up for the absence of shoulder and headroom.